mikhail-chirkov/youbot_project/README.md

 To fix some problems with gazebo physics [Grasp fix plugin](https://github.com/JenniferBuehler/gazebo-pkgs/wiki/The-Gazebo-grasp-fix-plugin) and [Gazebo link attacher](https://github.com/pal-robotics/gazebo_ros_link_attacher) are used.
 Tested ONLY for ROS Kinetic.

-To install add to catkin_ws and compile these packages:
+To install, add to catkin_ws and compile these packages:

 [youbot_description](https://github.com/mikhail-chirkov/youbot_description)